Mentor applications for the Class of 2017 have now closed. Please check back in the fall of 2015 to apply for the Class of 2018.

 A MERIT Mentor must be:

 - A current undergraduate, graduate student, or working professional whose career plans include working in health care

-- Enrolled in a school or working near Baltimore City and willing to attend monthly Saturday sessions from February 2015 through May 2017
+- Enrolled in a school or working near Baltimore City and willing to attend monthly Saturday sessions for three academic years

 Responsibilities and Expectations

 Mentors are life coaches.
 They answer questions about what it's like to be in college or graduatel school, how to set goals, how to manage time, how to stay motivated during challenging times, and how to use effective habits in everyday life.
 A mentor's goal is to inspire his or her MERIT Scholar to become a leader dedicated to eliminating health care disparities and to show the Scholar what it takes to get there.

 If selected, mentors are expected to attend monthly in-person sessions from February 2015 through May 2017.
 They are also expected to communicate weekly (phone, email, text, in-person meetings) with their Scholars to form a strong mentoring relationship.